Safety online Search 1800 957 957

 1. If married, an application for property division or maintenance must be made within 12 months of a divorce order becoming final.

-1. If de facto, an application for property division or maintenance must be made within 2 years from when the de facto relationship ends.
+2. If de facto, an application for property division or maintenance must be made within 2 years from when the de facto relationship ends.

 If the case is not started in court within the time limit, the right to pursue the claim will be lost.

-In some matters the court can give permission for a person to commence a property settlement application after the time limitation has expired, however this only occurs in exceptional circumstances.
+In some matters the court may give permission for a person to commence a property settlement application after the time limitation has expired, however this only occurs in exceptional circumstances.
 It is your responsibility to ensure that court proceedings are commenced prior to the expiration of the limitation date.

 Is property settlement the same for married and de facto partners?